Frequently Asked Questions

 When will we meet our buddy?

-We are hoping your buddies will be there to meet you on your first day.
-Again, due to Covid-19, we may have to keep you in your year group bubbles to begin with, in which case they will meet you once we can safely arrange it.
+You will meet your buddies on the two induction days in June and they will be here to meet you on your first full day with us.
 All our buddies are very excited to get to know you all and we will do all we can to make sure this happens as soon as possible.